Monotone solutions for mean field games master equations : continuous state space and common noise: Introduction

 \subsection{General introduction}

 MFG are dynamic games involving a crowd of non-atomic agents.
 If such games have a tremendous number of applications in several fields, they naturally arise in Economics, and they actually did so in the eighties and nineties.
 A general mathematical framework to study such games (as well as the terminology MFG) has been introduced by J.-M. Lasry and P.-L. Lions in \citep{lasry2007mean,lions2007cours}.
-We present here some general aspects of this theory, focusing on Nash Equilibria of such games.
-The study of the Nash equilibria of a MFG reduces to the analysis of a PDE called the master equation \citep{lions2007cours,cardaliaguet2019master}.
-This fact may seem surprising since Nash equilibria are defined as fixed points of certain abstract mappings and thus possess in general few properties.
-The link between those equilibria and the master equation is a consequence of strong uniqueness properties of this monotone regime, in which, formally, players are adversarial to one another.
+We present here some general aspects of this theory, focusing on Nash Equilibria and the concept of value of such games.
+The study of the value of a MFG reduces to the analysis of a PDE called the master equation \citep{lions2007cours,cardaliaguet2019master}.
+The fact that a value can be defined is a consequence of strong uniqueness properties of Nash equilibria in the so-called monotone regime, in which, formally, players are adversarial to one another.
 The master equation is generally an infinite dimensional non linear PDE as soon as the state space of the players is continuous.
 Another striking property of MFG is that when the randomness (or noise) affecting the players is distributed in an i.i.d. fashion among them, Nash equilibria can be characterized with a system of forward-backward PDE in finite dimension \citep{lasry2007mean,lions2007cours,huang2006large,porretta2015weak}.
-Let us note that in this situation, several Nash equilibria can coexist.
+Let us note that, in this situation, several Nash equilibria can coexist.
 An important aspect of the MFG theory is the so-called probabilistic approach \citep{carmona2018probabilistic,lacker2016general}, which we shall not particularly use in this paper.
 Finally, we end this general introduction by mentioning the question, that we do not treat here, of the convergence of $N$-players games toward MFG, which is a possible way to justify the PDE arising in MFG theory and which has been partially solved at this point \citep{cardaliaguet2019master,lacker2018convergence}.